 We have spent decades cultivating trusted relationships with the largest global infrastructure engineering organizations.
-Our accounts include 90% of the top 250 of the ENR 2019 Top 500 Design Firms, which firms are ranked by revenue for design services performed in 2018, and 64% of the 2019 Bentley Infrastructure 500 Top Owners, which firms are ranked by net depreciated value of their tangible fixed assets.
-The ENR 2019 Top 500 Design Firms is authored by ENR and the Bentley Infrastructure 500 Top Owners is authored by us.
-These rankings consist of substantially distinct account lists (with the exception of a de minimis number of overlapping accounts), and such accounts collectively represented 42% of our total revenues for the year ended December 31, 2019.
-Our solutions are, in general, mission critical both for our accounts and for our professional users and foster a high degree of loyalty, with 80% of our 2018 and 2019 total revenues coming from accounts of more than ten years' standing, and 87% of our 2018 and 2019 total revenues coming from accounts of more than five years' standing.
+Our accounts include 90% of the 2019 Engineering News Record top 250 design firms, and 64% of the 2019 Bentley Infrastructure 500 Top Owners, and accounts included in these categories represented 42% of our total revenues for the year ended December 31, 2019.
+Our solutions are, in general, mission critical both for our accounts and for our professional users and foster a high degree of loyalty, with 80% of our 2018 and 2019 total revenues coming from accounts of more than ten years' standing.